KathiraveluLab/Beehive/SECURITY_INFRASTRUCTURE.md

 # Security Infrastructure

 This document describes the security infrastructure changes added to this repository.
-These are code changes introduced on the `security/add-security-infrastructure` branch — not a separate project or external repository.

 The changes include:
 - JWT validation utilities